leonstel/leonstel.github.io/drafts/gmap3.md

 };
 ```

-Image state with the following shape
+Image a state with the following shape
 ```
 // sample state
 state = {